Student Research Fellowship

 The SVS member who sponsors the student is expected to supervise the research project during the scholarship period.
 All scholarships are awarded with the understanding that the sponsoring SVS member accepts full responsibility for the project and the completion of a final report at the conclusion of the project.
 This responsibility also includes assisting with the experimental design designated in the application.
 An individual SVS member may sponsor only one student application per year.
 Residents and fellows may not sponsor a student.

-A report (1,000-1,500 words) by the student and the sponsoring SVS member must be submitted to the Research and Education Committee at the completion of the project and before any other approved funds for other students sponsored by the SVS member are released.
+A report (1,000-1,500 words) by the student and the sponsoring SVS member must be submitted to the SVS Basic and Translational Research Committee at the completion of the project and before any other approved funds for other students sponsored by the SVS member are released.

 SVS Foundation is invested in a process that assures diversity, equity and inclusion for our award and scholarship opportunities.
 We encourage enthusiastic, eligible applicants from all aspects of gender, sexual orientation, and ethnicity to apply.